Xi says China will not seek to dominate Southeast Asia - ExBulletin

 Xi says China will not seek to dominate Southeast Asia

-BEIJING (AP) Chinese leader Xi Jinping said his country would not seek to dominate Southeast Asia or intimidate its smaller neighbors amid persistent friction in the South China Sea.
+BEIJING Chinese leader Xi Jinping said on Monday that his country would not seek to dominate Southeast Asia or intimidate its smaller neighbors, amid persistent friction in the South China Sea.

-Xi made the remarks Monday at a virtual conference with the 10-member Association of Southeast Asian Nations, or ASEAN, marking the 30th anniversary of relations between the parties.
+Xi made the remarks during a virtual conference with members of the Association of Southeast Asian Nations, or ASEAN, held to mark the 30th anniversary of relations between China and the group.

+Two diplomats said ASEAN member Myanmar was not represented at Monday’s meeting after its military-installed government refused to allow an ASEAN envoy to meet with ousted leader Aung San Suu Kyi and other politicians arrested.
+Military General Gen. Min Aung Hlaing was also banned from representing his country at the latest ASEAN summit.

+China has repeatedly sought to overcome concerns about its growing power and influence in the region, particularly its claim over almost all of the South China Sea which overlaps with the claims of ASEAN members Malaysia. , Vietnam, Brunei and the Philippines.

-China resolutely opposes hegemonism and power politics, wishes to maintain friendly relations with its neighbors and jointly maintain lasting peace in the region and will absolutely not seek hegemony or even less intimidate the small, Xi said, according to the state-run Xinhua News Agency.
+China resolutely opposes hegemony and power politics, wishes to maintain friendly relations with its neighbors and jointly maintain lasting peace in the region and will absolutely not seek hegemony or even less intimidate the small “.
+Xi said, according to the state-run Xinhua News Agency.

-China has repeatedly sought to overcome concerns about its growing power and influence, especially its claim over almost all of the South China Sea which overlaps with the claims of ASEAN members, Malaysia, Vietnam. , Brunei and the Philippines.

-Xis’ remarks came days after Chinese Coast Guard ships blocked and sprayed a powerful jet of water at two Filipino boats carrying supplies to troops on a disputed South China Sea shoal.
+Xis’ remarks came days after Chinese Coast Guard vessels blocked and sprayed a powerful jet of water at two Filipino boats carrying supplies to troops on a disputed South China Sea shoal and them. forced them to turn around.

+Philippine President Rodrigo Duterte highlighted the incident in his remarks at the conference, referring to the bench by his Filipino name.

+We abhor the recent Ayungin Shoal event and view with deep concern other similar developments.
+That doesn’t speak well of the relationship between our nations and our partnership, Duterte said, according to a statement from his office.

 China has sought to strengthen its presence in the waterway, which is home to crucial sea routes, fish stocks, and underwater oil and gas fields, by building airstrips and other features on islands created by piling sand and concrete on top of coral reefs.

-China’s powerful navy, coast guard and maritime militias have also sought to block attempts by countries in the region to exploit resources in their exclusive economic zones, and it strongly opposes U.S. operations. and other foreign armies in the region.
+The powerful Chinese navy, coast guard and maritime militias have also sought to block attempts by countries in the region to exploit resources in their exclusive economic zones, and they strongly oppose operations by the United States and d other foreign armies in the region.
 China and ASEAN have been negotiating a code of conduct for doing business in the South China Sea for years, but these talks have made little headway in recent times.

-Min Aung Hlaing was not allowed to represent his country at the last ASEAN summit, and it was not immediately clear who was present on Monday’s behalf on Myanmar’s behalf.
-The censorship came after an ASEAN envoy was barred from meeting with Suu Kyi and other political detainees as part of a crisis-easing dialogue project, in which security forces reportedly killed nearly 1,200 civilians.
-The government has called for a lower death toll.
+China had wanted all 10 ASEAN members to join Monday’s meeting, but Brunei, who currently holds the group’s rotating chairmanship, objected to Myanmar’s presence, according to two diplomats who requested it. anonymity.

-In other comments, Xi said peace is the greatest common interest of all parties and that China will do everything possible to avoid conflict.
+In other comments, Xi said that peace is the greatest common interest “of all parties and that China will do everything possible to avoid conflict.

-We must be builders and protectors of regional peace, insist on dialogue rather than confrontation, partnership and non-alignment, and unite our efforts to tackle various negative factors that threaten to undermine the peace, said Mr. Xi.
+We must be builders and protectors of regional peace, insist on dialogue rather than confrontation, partnership and non-alignment, and unite our efforts to tackle various negative factors that threaten to undermine peace, “he said.
+Xi said.

 Sources